Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of -polarized surfaces, with symmetric theta structure and a theta characteristic: the theta-null map

 \subsection{The even case}

-As we have anticipated in Section \ref{secquattro}, when $d_1$ and $d_2$ are both even, the right moduli space to consider is slightly different.
-In fact, we will consider the moduli space of abelian surfaces with a polarization of even type $(d_1,d_2)$ and a symmetric theta structure.
-As we explained in Section \ref{secquattro}, here the choice of the theta characteristic is not relevant, since there is just one symmetric line bundle in $\pic^H(A)$ admitting a symmetric theta structure.
-Hence we do not care about the parity of the line bundle and the origin is always mapped to the invariant eigenspace $\P_+^{\frac{d_1d_2}{2}+1}$.
+As we have said in Section \ref{secquattro}, when $d_1$ and $d_2$ are both even, the right moduli space to consider is slightly different.
+In fact, we will consider the moduli space of abelian surfaces with a polarization $H$ of even type $(d_1,d_2)$ and a symmetric theta structure.
 Therefore, the map is the following: